PriyanK7n/BU-EC602-Twitter-API-Project/Twitter Scraping/README.md

 # Tweets Cleaning

 After the Tweets collection, the tweets were cleaned by removing non-English tweets, mentions, URLs etc. All the tweets that were promotions were cleaned and then the final tweets dataset boiled down to 80k tweets.
+The tweets in the corpus were characterized as following:
+* Relevant tweet
+* Irrelevant irrelevant tweets (contained ads/promotions, government schemes, or fundraisers).